port-labs/port-codefresh-workflow-template/README.md

 # Port Codefresh workflow template

-This repository is composed of several pieces:
+This repository contains:

-1. The code for a docker image that can be used during an ArgoCD Workflow (or Codefresh workflow) to get an Entity or Upsert an Entity inside Port;
+- The code for a docker image that can be used during an ArgoCD Workflow (or Codefresh workflow) to get an Entity or Upsert an Entity inside Port;
-2. A Workflow template definition that can be used with the docker image;
+- A Workflow template definition that can be used with the docker image;
+- The required service account, role and role binding definitions required to use the workflow template;
+- An example secret definition to provide a `CLIENT_ID` and `CLIENT_SECRET` to use the workflow template;
-3. Usage examples of the Workflow template as part of the ArgoCD workflow process.
+- Usage examples of the Workflow template as part of the ArgoCD workflow process.

 The docker image is hosted and managed by Port, there is no need to build and host it yourself.